Live 2012 (Coldplay album): Critical reception

 Drew Taylor of IndieWire claimed that "the documentary should be longer", but "even a cursory understanding of what it’s like to watch Coldplay live is better than nothing at all.
 Wristbands not included".
 In a less enthusiastic review, James Atherton from Drowned in Sound mentioned that Coldplay are "really nice", but "their output is often too sanitised to make the jump from good to great", with the first track on Live 2012 seemingly reinforcing the sentiment.
 He also said that "For such a successful outfit, it’s intriguing to hear that this tour has been the first time the band has felt ready to play stadiums", referencing a quote given by guitarist Jonny Buckland in an interview within the film.

 Adam Silverstein wrote a defensive review on Digital Spy, saying that the film/album was pulled off well amidst mixed reputation, writing "One (thankfully first-class) collab with a popstar and an appearance on The X Factor later, however, and they almost fucked their rep...
 Chris Martin bawling backing vocals to the Little Mix girls would have been uglier than Javier Bardem toothless in Skyfall, yet that's all it would have taken".
-Silverstein felt the film reveals the "ridiculous effort that goes in to each and every concert", and "skillfully showcases just how incredible an adventure it is to observe a world-beating band at the top of their game.
-And those still to be converted to the Coldplay cause even after watching this?
-Well, they can f**k off, then".
+Silverstein felt the film reveals the "ridiculous effort that goes in to each and every concert", and "skillfully showcases just how incredible an adventure it is to observe a world-beating band at the top of their game".

-Italian magazine Panorama has ranked Live 2012 as one of the best international releases of the year.
-In 2013, Coldplay were nominated in the Foreign Classic Pop Rock Album of the Year category at the Hungarian Music Awards for the audio release part of the project.
+Panorama ranked Live 2012 as one of the best international releases of the year.
+In 2013, Coldplay were nominated in the Foreign Classic Pop/Rock Album of the Year category at the Hungarian Music Awards for the audio release part of the project.
 Months later, the film release was among the Best Music Film nominees for the 56th Grammy Awards.